In this post, I will show you how to create a two-column list in HTML and CSS. This list could be ordered or unordered.

 Two types of a two-column ordered list

-In the second example (Vertically distributed two-column list), the numbers/items started from 1 and serially went until the end.
+In the second example (vertically distributed two-column list), the numbers/items started at 1 and continued serially until the end.

-None of the approaches are wrong.
-In some cases, the first example is correct format and in some cases, the second example is perfect.
+None of the approaches is wrong.
+In some cases, the first example is the correct format, and in some cases, the second example is perfect.
 However, most of you may want/like the second example.

 In this section, I will show you both.